awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 ## Load balancing subnet tagging requirement<a name="vpc-subnet-tagging"></a>

-Amazon EKS recommends running a cluster in a VPC with public and private subnets so that Kubernetes can create public load balancers in the public subnets that load balance traffic to pods running on nodes that are in private subnets\.

 The Kubernetes service controller and the AWS load balancer controller can auto discover subnets to be used when provisioning Elastic Load Balancers in response to service or ingress objects.
 Your subnets must have the following tag requirements met in order for auto discovery to work.
-There are a total two tags required per subnet for each cluster.

 **Note**
 Application load balancers require at least two subnets in different Availability Zones.
 Network load balancers requires at least one subnet.
 The controllers will choose one subnet from each Availability Zone.
 In the case of multiple tagged subnets found in an Availability Zone, the controllers will choose the first subnet in lexicographical order by the subnet IDs.